Steve Edge

-Steve Edge (born 2 November 1972) is an English actor, writer and former stand-up comedian.
-He is most famous for his work on Starlings, Phoenix Nights, The Cup, The Visit, Peep Show, Benidorm, The Madame Blanc Mysteries, and the satirical magazine show Star Stories.
+Steve Edge (born 2 February 1975) is an English actor, writer and former stand-up comedian.
+He is most famous for his work on Starlings, Phoenix Nights, The Cup, The Visit, Peep Show, The Madame Blanc Mysteries, and the satirical magazine show Star Stories.

 Early life and stand-up

 Edge was born in Cannock, Staffordshire, England.
 He attended Stafford College and the University of Salford.
 He began his career in 1997 and from then until 2004 worked as a stand-up comedian.
 From March–November 2004 Steve, Paddy McGuinness, Archie Kelly and Janice Connolly toured a live stand-up show "Jumping on the Bandwagon" in reference to the success of Phoenix Nights.
 The final show of the tour and the last time he did stand-up was at the Winter Gardens, Blackpool.
 Edge is most famous for playing Alan, one half of double-act Les Alanos with Les played by Toby Foster in That Peter Kay Thing, Peter Kay's Phoenix Nights and Max and Paddy's Road to Nowhere.
 He reprised the role in 2015 for Phoenix Nights LIVE where the cast performed 16 shows at Manchester Arena and raised £5 million for Comic Relief.